 Public Health England statistics show that a third of people aged 65 and older have a fall at least once a year.
 There are many different factors that contribute to the risk of having a fall.
-As such, there is no one solution that can be put in place to prevent falls.
+As such, there is no single solution that can be put in place to prevent falls, as this comprehensive Prevent Trips & Falls article explains.
 One of the steps suggested to implement fall prevention in hospitals is to provide appropriate footwear for patients and residents.
 A budget friendly solution that many hospitals now use is non-slip slipper socks.
 The question is, what impact do slipper socks have on the fall prevention rate?

 Why is a solution needed?

 Falling is a cause of distress and anxiety, especially for people who are at high risk.
 Falls can cause pain, injury, and loss of confidence.
 As a result of a loss of confidence, many people lose part of their independence.
 There is also a significant effect on health services, as well as the effect falls have on victims.

 In 2013 to 2014, there were around 255,000 emergency hospital admissions related to falls among patients aged 65 and over.
 Following an admission to hospital, the risk of a repeat fall is extremely high.
 Falls in hospital are the most commonly reported patient safety incident, with more than 240,000 reported in hospitals and trusts in England and Wales.
 As well as causing injury and distress to patients, there is also a material impact to consider.

 Patient falls in hospitals cost the NHS more than £2.3 billion per year.
 The National Institute for Health and Care Excellence (NICE) recommend that patients at risk of falling should be considered for a multi-component falls risk assessment – using the points below to determine their level of risk.

 - Gait, balance and mobility, and muscle weakness

 - The person’s perceived functional ability and fall-related fear